-Do not lubricate the variable air trimmer capacitors even though cleaned as outlined in paragraph 5-7.
+Do not lubricate the variable air trimmer capacitors even though cleaned as outlined above (Refer to paragraph 5-7.).

 5-12.
-GEAR-TRAIN ASSEMBLY.
-The reassembly of the radio receiver gear-train assembly, outlined in paragraph 8-2, subsequent to overhaul, requires that the Military Specification MIL-G-3278 Grease, used at the factory for lubrication purposes, be replaced.
-The MIL-G-3278 Grease is applied to the front bearing hub (36, figure 4-1), to the rear bearing machine screw (42), and to the two ball bearings (20); also, at the bearings of the five tempered shafts on the base plate assembly (43), at those of the shaft of the flywheel (22), at those of the gear assembly (16), and at those of the shaft of the gear assembly (24).
+GEAR TRAIN ASSEMBLY.
+The reassembly of the radio receiver gear-train assembly, (Refer to paragraph 8-2.), subsequent to overhaul, requires that the Military Spec.
+MIL-G-3278 Grease, used at the factory for lubrication purposes, be replaced.
+The MIL-G-3278 Grease is applied to the front bearing hub (See 36, figure 4-1.), to the rear bearing machine screw (42), to the two ball bearings (20), to the five tempered shafts on the base plate assembly (43), to the shaft of the flywheel (22), to the shaft of the gear assembly (16), and to the shaft of the gear assembly (24).